polyswarm/autopsy-module/README.md

 ## Options Panel

 In the Options Panel, there is a purple "P" logo for this module.
 On that options panel, the user can set the parameters of the SwarmIt module.
-These include

-* Submission API URL
+### Submission API URL

+This is the url of the hosted service that will submit the user's files to polyswarm.

+*This must be a valid service.*

-* API Key
+### API Key

+Consumer on the PolySwarm staging and production environment is protected via API Key.
+Keys can be obtained from the PolySwarm team directly.

+If targeting a development environment, such as orchestration, leave this field blank.

-* NCT Amount to pay per submisison.
+### NCT Amount to pay per submisison.

-Note: currently the API key and NCT amount are visible, but not implemented, so you can ignore them.
+*Note: currently NCT amount is visible, but not implemented, so you can ignore it.*